ciprian-stingu/-Kicad-486-CPU-interposer/README.md

 ## Construction
 Use round female pin header (1x40 pins, step 2.54mm) to construct the socket, starting from inside to the outside.
 After each row from top, solder to the undeside, pins extracted from round female pin header.
-Because the thicness of the board is only 1 mm, you will not have any problems soldering them on underside.
+Because the thickness of the board is only 1 mm, you will not have any problems soldering them on underside.

 ## Images
 ![3D view](images/board-3d.jpg)